line-up-1-1

 written by The Editors

+A line up haircut is one of the cleanest ways to upgrade your appearance without changing your entire hairstyle.
+Also known as a shape up or edge up, this barbering technique creates crisp, straight lines around the forehead, temples, sideburns, and neckline to give any haircut a more polished and defined look.
 The line up haircut is easily identifiable by the sharp, razored edges of the hair.
 Either clippers with an extremely short guard size or a straight razor produce the ultra-defined look.
 The result is a tidy, almost geometric look that focuses on the lines.
 This is especially noticeable at the temples, where the hair extends out from the hairline, forming a 90-degree angle.

 The line up haircut typically works best for black men with shorter hair.
 If you already have a shorter cut like a crew cut, Caesar cut, or another type of buzzcut, you’re well prepared to get the line up haircut.
 If you don’t have a shorter cut, you’ll want to get one.
 All types of shorter buzzcuts will work.
+Jamie Foxx is often seen with this cut.

 However, you can still have some volume on top, depending on the style.
 If your hair is naturally curly, you can keep the curls on top and get a line up on the front, sides, and back.
 The line up “haircut” is less of a cut and more of a versatile technique that you can use with almost any haircut for a sharp look.